data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ![global sales over all time for each platform](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/global%20sales%20over%20all%20time%20for%20each%20console.png)

-*Figure 1.1 - global sales for each platform*
+*Figure 1.1 - Global Sales for each Platform*

 We should first consider that biases towards certain platforms will exist.
 This bias, although minimal, is most obvious when comparing by region.
 The culture and history of each region most certainly has an effect on the platform purchased by a particular individual.